TechyNerd201/Weather_/README.md

 * **Today's Highlights**: Users can see important weather information for today, including Air Quality Index, Sunrise & Sunset times, Humidity, Pressure, Visibility, and Feels like temperature.

 * **Search Bar**: The website includes a search bar where users can enter the name of a city to get weather information.

-* **Search Suggestions**: As the user types in the search bar, suggestions for cities are provided to make it easier to find the desired location.

 * **Debounce Functionality**: The app uses debounce functionality to avoid calling the API on every input change, improving performance and reducing unnecessary API requests.